Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 - Rewrite the PHP into TypeScript to run in a Worker.

 - Easiest to implement and test locally.
-Cloudflare has a transpiler.
+Cloudflare provides a transpiler.

-- Host a baby PHP-FastCGI server on Vultr, DigitalOcean, Linode, etc. just to execute PHP.
+- Host a tiny PHP-FastCGI server on Vultr, DigitalOcean, Linode, etc., just to execute PHP.

-- Too much overhead, but maybe needed in rare cases.
+- Too much overhead, but might be necessary in rare cases.

-- Run the PHP in AWS Lambda, which runs PHP.
+- Run the PHP script in AWS Lambda, which supports PHP.

-- A PHP code rewrite will still be needed, and maybe more.
+- A rewrite of the PHP code will still be needed—and possibly more.

-- We'll then have both a Lambda and a Worker.
+- We’d then have both a Lambda and a Worker.

-- Use AWS or Cloudflare metrics and decommission such a script.4
+- Use AWS or Cloudflare metrics and decommission the script.4

 - Easiest to implement: just use Cloudflare metrics and/or GTM metrics.

-- Drop theme elements that inspect headers and switch to Responsive CSS.
+- Remove theme elements that inspect headers and switch to responsive CSS.

 Fortunately, I can drop the tracking pixel and scrape detection for this simple website.
 I found it easy to rewrite some PHP scripts into JavaScript.